African students living in Ukraine say they face racism while trying to flee

 Requests for comment to Ukraine’s State Border Guard Service were not immediately returned.

-“I don’t know what is happening on the Ukrainian side of the border, but we let everyone in regardless of nationality,” a spokesperson for the Polish border guards said to France24.
+“I don’t know what is happening on the Ukrainian side of the border, but we let everyone in regardless of nationality,” a spokesperson for the Polish border guards told France24.

 Stories similar to Orakpo’s have been reported in news media and shared on Twitter and Instagram as people desperately try to flee Ukraine.